gbgabiola/notes/READMe.md

 # Notes

-This is a repository where I put my notes, reminders, favorite link, guide, scripts.
-Anything I need so that I don't need remember those things.
+This is a repository where I put my notes, reminders, links, guides, scripts.
+Anything I need so that I don't need to remember those things.